meilisearch/specifications/text/0096-auto-batching.md

 - Extends it for all consecutive payload types.
 - Add a filter capability by `batchUid` on the `/tasks` endpoints.
-- Schedule non-consecutive tasks.
 - Do not fail the entire transaction if a document is not valid.
-We must find a way to log the documents that could not be indexed.
+Report the documents that could not be indexed to the user.
+- Enable auto-batching by default.